ceylanismail/rally/README.md

 ####For gradle users:

-Add these lines to your dependencies:
+Add this line to your dependencies:

 ```
 dependencies {
     ...
     // Rally
     compile 'io.zeplin.rally:rally:1.0.0'
-    // Volley mirror
-    compile 'com.mcxiaoke.volley:library:1.0.6@aar'
-    // Gson
-    compile 'com.google.code.gson:gson:2.3'

     ...
 }
 ```

-***That's all!***

-######Notes for other 3rd party dependencies:
-- *Gson* simply for the Request and Response models.
-- We need *volley* into the main project for the direct usage of its *toolbox*.

-I've used [this](https://github.com/mcxiaoke/android-volley) mirror project for *volley*.
-If you want to clone the source code, it's also available here: https://android.googlesource.com/platform/frameworks/volley

 ## Usage

-Here's how I use rally, but you can easily integrate it in your own way too!
+Here's how we use *rally*, but you can easily integrate it in your own way too!

 ### What do you need?

-* Extend your Android Application class to `CoreBaseApplication` for declaring and initialising `RequestQueue` and `ImageLoader` instances.
-(This could be done in another place too, but it's just easier in here)
+* Extend your Android Application class to `CoreBaseApplication` for declaring and initializing `RequestQueue` and `ImageLoader` instances.

 * Create a `BaseRequest` class that extends `CoreBaseRequest`.
-(Don't forget!
-This whole library is all about more modular and reusable network structure.)

 Here is a simple `BaseRequest` class: